(One hundred eighth Justice)

 As Chief Justice, Rush is responsible for supervising the entire judicial branch.
 That includes administration and funding of court programs across the state.
 A central administrative office with multiple agencies works under Rush's direction to handle everything from caseload measures to technology updates to admission and discipline of lawyers.
 With millions of cases already in a central system, the Court continues to use technology to improve access and efficiency.
 The ability to e-file documents in both the trial and appellate courts became a reality under Rush's leadership with strong support from judicial colleagues, clerks, and bar associations.

 Chief Justice Rush is President of the Conference of Chief Justices Board of Directors and Chair of National Center for State Courts Board of Directors.
 She served as co-chair of the National Judicial Opioid Task Force, was appointed by Chief Justice John Roberts to serve as a member of the Judicial Conference Committee on Federal-State Jurisdiction, and is a National Judicial Task Force to Examine State Courts’ Response to Mental Illness Executive Committee member.
+Chief Justice Rush recently was elected as a member of the American Law Institute.
 In addition to being a member of local, state, and national bar associations, Chief Justice Rush is a Life Fellow of the American Bar Foundation.
 She is an Academy of Law Alumni Fellow for the Maurer School of Law.
 She chairs or is a member of several commissions (including the Commission on Improving the Status of Children in Indiana and the Judicial Nominating/Qualifications Commission).

 Chief Justice Rush was named the 2018 Indiana Chamber Government Leader of the Year.
 She has also received the Purdue University Distinguished Alumni Award with induction into the Boiler Business Exchange Hall of Fame; the Indianapolis Bar Association's Antoinette Dakin Leach Award; the Indiana Civil Rights Commission Spirit of Justice Award; the Indiana Business Journal Women of Influence Award; and the Addiction Policy Forum Pillar of Excellence Award.
 In July 2022, IBJ Media selected Chief Justice Rush for their inaugural Indiana 250, a list of the 250 most influential business leaders.